 So how can the energy and variety of this new culture benefit the 95% of office users who don’t (yet) work out of a coworking centre?

 Through our design work and research, LOM has developed Floworking.
-This workplace model captures the essence of coworking culture in a format that can be applied to traditional occupier models – be they large corporates in head office buildings, SME’s in conventional workspace, or start-ups looking for a coworking culture without a coworking contract.
+This workplace model captures the essence of coworking culture in a format that can be applied to traditional occupier models – be they large corporates in head office buildings, or SME’s in conventional workspace.

 What is floworking?

 Floworking is our approach to creating a flexible, buzzy coworking-style environment in any workplace.
 It is underpinned by three principles: